PrivateGuardian-protocol/private-guardian-ethglobal2023/README.md

 `pnpm bundler --unsafe`

-### Compile private guardian circuits and deploy contracts
+### Compile private guardian circuits and deploy contracts in second terminal

 Make sure your are in the `private-guardian-contracts` folder